 ASTM D412 | Plastics and Elastomers | Tension Testing

-ASTM D412 covers the testing of tensile properties of thermoset rubbers and thermoplastic elastomers.
+ASTM D412 covers the testing of the tensile properties of thermoset rubbers and thermoplastic elastomers.
 The specification describes two test methods: A and B. Method A is common and can be performed on a universal testing machine.
 The testing systems recommended for this test include the eXpert 2600 Dual Column Testing Machine and the eXpert 7600 Single Column Testing Machine.
 If you are going to perform this test, you should read the entire specification from ASTM.
 This is a quick summary to decide if ASTM D412 is right for you and to point out what equipment you need to perform the test.

 MTESTQuattro Controller & Software